kazunori279/CPU32/README.md

 ### Run the binary on CPU32
 * Place the mif file under /conf folder
-* Edit bram.v file and replace "src/fib.mif" with the path of your mif file
+* Edit [bram.v](https://github.com/kazunori279/CPU32/blob/master/src/bram.v) file and replace "conf/fib.mif" with the path of your mif file
 * Start Compilation on Quartus II and load it to the board

 ## Memory Mappings and I/O access